-This year we were really depending on our garden produce in order to preserve and put it up so that we had our pantries and our shelves very well stocked with food as we go into the fall and winter months during this time of the COVID-19 pandemic.
+We depend on our garden produce in order to preserve and put it up so that we have our pantries and our shelves well-stocked with food as we go into the fall and winter months (because if the past months have taught us anything, it's to be prepared with our own food sources).
 Here's my Complete Guide to Home Food Preservation, sharing which ways we preserve different forms of produce.

 Listen in below to the full podcast, Episode #272 A Complete Guide to Home Food Preservation (What to do When You Can't Find Canning Supplies) of the Pioneering Today Podcast, where we don’t just inspire you, but give you the clear steps to create the homegrown garden, pantry, kitchen, and life you want for your family and homestead.